Bob Dole: Personal life

 Dole married Phyllis Holden, an occupational therapist at a veterans hospital, in Battle Creek, Michigan, in 1948, three months after they met.
-Their daughter, Robin, was born on October 15, 1954.
-Dole and Holden divorced January 11, 1972.
-Holden died on April 22, 2008.
+They had one daughter, Robin.
+Dole and Holden divorced on January 11, 1972.

-Dole met his second wife, Elizabeth Halford, in 1972.
+Dole met his second wife, Elizabeth Dole, in 1972.
 The couple was married on December 6, 1975.
-They had no children.

 Dole was a Freemason and a member of Russell Lodge No. 177, Russell, Kansas.
 In 1975, Dole was elevated to the 33rd degree of the Scottish Rite.

+Dole was raised Methodist.
+For years, he and his wife regularly worshipped at Foundry United Methodist Church, but left in 1995, due to the more liberal leanings of its pastor, J. Philip Wogaman, as well as the attendance of the Clinton family at services.
+They subsequently began attending the National Presbyterian Church.
+However, Dole was largely private about his personal religious views.

 Dole often referred to himself in the third person in conversation.
 In a 1996 appearance on Saturday Night Live, he jokingly refuted the habit to Norm Macdonald, saying: "That's not something Bob Dole does.
 That's not something Bob Dole has ever done, or that Bob Dole will ever do."
-He had no relation to the Dole Food Company or its namesake James Dole, although confusion between the two did lead Burhanettin Ozfatura, the mayor of İzmir, Turkey, to ban the sale of Dole bananas in the city in February 1995.
+He had no relation to the Dole plc or its namesake James Dole, although confusion between the two did lead Burhanettin Ozfatura, the mayor of İzmir, Turkey, to ban the sale of Dole bananas in the city in February 1995.